Pietro Belluschi

 Pietro Belluschi (August 18, 1899 – February 14, 1994) was an Italian-American architect.
 A leading figure in modern architecture, he was responsible for the design of over 1,000 buildings.

-Born in Italy, Belluschi began his architectural career as a draftsman in a Portland, Oregon firm.
+Born in Ancona, Italy, Belluschi began his architectural career as a draftsman in a Portland, Oregon firm.
 He achieved a national reputation within about 20 years, largely for his 1947 aluminum-clad Equitable Building.
-In 1951 he was named the dean of the MIT School of Architecture and Planning, where he served until 1965, also working as collaborator and design consultant for many high-profile commissions, most famously the 1963 Pan Am Building.
+In 1951, he was named the dean of the MIT School of Architecture and Planning, where he served until 1965, also working as collaborator and design consultant for many high-profile commissions, most famously the 1963 Pan Am Building.
 He won the American Institute of Architects' Gold Medal in 1972.

 Early life

 Pietro Belluschi was born in Ancona, Italy, in 1899.
 He grew up in Italy and served in the Italian armed forces during World War I when Italy was allied with Great Britain, France, and later the United States.
 Serving in the army he fought against the Austrians at the battles of Caporetto and Vittorio Veneto.
 After the war, Belluschi studied at the University of Rome, earning a degree in civil engineering in 1922.

 He moved to the United States in 1923, despite speaking no English, and finished his education—as an exchange student on a scholarship—at Cornell University with a second degree in civil engineering.
 Instead of returning to Italy, he worked briefly as a mining engineer in Idaho earning $5 per day, but he then joined the architectural office of A. E. Doyle in Portland, living in Goose Hollow.
 He remained in the U.S., as friends in Italy had cautioned him to not return home because of the rise to power of Benito Mussolini and the Fascist government.